RTP-MIDI

-RTP-MIDI (also known as AppleMIDI) is a protocol to transport MIDI messages within RTP (Real-time Protocol) packets over Ethernet and WiFi networks.
+RTP-MIDI (also known as AppleMIDI) is a protocol to transport MIDI messages within Real-time Transport Protocol (RTP) packets over Ethernet and WiFi networks.
 It is completely open and free (no license is needed), and is compatible both with LAN and WAN application fields.
 Compared to MIDI 1.0, RTP-MIDI includes new features like session management, device synchronization and detection of lost packets, with automatic regeneration of lost data.
 RTP-MIDI is compatible with real-time applications, and supports sample-accurate synchronization for each MIDI message.

 History of RTP-MIDI

 In 2004, John Lazzaro and John Wawrzynek, from UC Berkeley, made a presentation in front of AES named "An RTP payload for MIDI".

 In 2006, the document was submitted to IETF and received the number RFC 4695.
 In parallel, another document was released by Lazzaro and Wawrzynek to give details about practical implementation of the RTP-MIDI protocol, especially the journaling mechanism.